 Walt Disney World: Guests have access to two water parks, golf and mini golf courses, biking, jogging paths, boat rentals, and more.

 Disneyland: Due in part to its smaller size, there are fewer things to do outside of the park gates at the Southern California property, but that doesn’t stop anyone from staying on the premises.
 After all, there’s always lounging by the hotel pool.

 Backstage and cleanup

-At the Magic Kingdom in Orlando, guests may not notice it, but they’re actually standing on the second level of a massive structure.
-Below the park itself are tunnels that house offices, Cast Member facilities, trash collection, and more.
+At Magic Kingdom in Orlando, guests may not notice it, but they’re actually standing on the second level of a massive structure.
+Below the park itself are tunnels that house offices, cast member facilities, trash collection, and more.
 The decision to build the structure, called the Utilidors, reportedly came in response to the overflow of some trash receptacles in the early days of Disneyland, which does not have these underground tunnels.
 They are also used to transport goods throughout the park so that it doesn't ruin the magic for guests.